 Preparing for puberty

-Puberty for boys typically starts around 12 years old, but it is also not uncommon for some boys to start puberty as early as 10 years old.
+Puberty for girls typically starts around 11 or 12 years old.
+It is, however, not uncommon for girls to start puberty earlier at 9 or 10 years old.

 Changes to expect at puberty

 At puberty, girls will develop breasts, grow hair under their arms and on their legs, shoot up in height and experience their first period.
 Other physical changes that may be noticeable at puberty are oily skin, pimples on the face, wider hips and body odour.